openstack/openstack-ansible/doc/source/install-guide/configure-haproxy.rst

 Configuring HAProxy (optional)
 ------------------------------

-HAProxy provides load balancing for high availability architectures deployed by OpenStack-Ansible.
-The default HAProxy configuration provides highly-available load balancing services via keepalived if there are more than one hosts in the ``haproxy_hosts`` group.
+HAProxy provides load balancing services and SSL termination when hardware load balancers are not available for high availability architectures deployed by OpenStack-Ansible.
+The default HAProxy configuration provides highly- available load balancing services via keepalived if there is more than one host in the ``haproxy_hosts`` group.

 .. note::